Ballymun: Geography

 Ballymun lies on the plains of southern Fingal (the historic area, rather than the modern county), sloping from northwest to southeast, from the catchment of the Santry River through that of the Wad River.
 The Santry River rises in Harristown and Dubber, northwest of Ballymun, and crosses and drains the northern parts of the district.
 The Wad is the area's main watershed, with several branches around Poppintree; it flows southeast, eventually reaching the estuary of the River Tolka at Clontarf.

-Ballymun has several sub-districts, such as Sillogue, Coultry, Shangan and Poppintree.
-It neighbours Finglas, Glasnevin and Santry.
+Ballymun neighbours the suburbs of Finglas, Glasnevin and Santry.
+It contains five neighbourhoods, Coultry, Poppintree, Shangan, Balcurris and Sillogue.
+The latter takes its name from the townland of Silloge (Saileog) which is in the civil parish in Santry.

 Name

-The name Ballymun may derive from Baile Muin, meaning the 'town of the shrubland', in reference to forest which previously covered the area.
-The Placenames Database of Ireland, however, states that the original meaning of the second element, Munna, is "uncertain", noting that John O'Donovan's placenames surveys of the mid-19th century indicate that it may refer to a "family name".
+The name Ballymun derives from the Irish Baile (meaning 'town') and Muin or Munna (whose meaning is uncertain).
+The Placenames Database of Ireland notes that, while the meaning of Munna is "uncertain", the placenames surveys undertaken by John O'Donovan in the mid-19th century indicate that it may refer to a "family name".
 Risteard Ó Foghludha, who published a dictionary of Irish placenames in the early 20th century, indicated that the name may be derived from Bealach Munna ('the way of Munna', with Munna potentially a "saint's name").
+In his work History of Santry Parish, Rev. Benjamin Adams says that Ballymun derived from the family name Munn.
+In his book The Villages of Dublin, Jimmy Wren theorises that Baile Muin means 'town of the shrubland' in reference to the dense forests that once grew there.

 History

 Early history

 Evidence of ancient settlement in the Ballymun area includes a number of ringfort, burnt mound and enclosure sites in the townlands of Ballymun, Balcurris and Jamestown.

+St. Pappin came to the area from Kerry in the sixth century to study at the University of St. Móibhí, Glasnevin.
+After completing his studies, he built the Church of St Macdara, and converted the people there from Druidism to Catholicism.
+By 1709, when St. Pappan's Church was built, this church had long vanished.

-In the 1300s, the lands at Ballymun were controlled by the Baron Skryne, County Meath.
+In the 1300s, the lands at Ballymun were controlled by Baron Skryne, based in County Meath.
 Richard Stanyhurst was granted 180 acres in the area in 1473 upon his marriage to Agneta of the Barons of Scyrne family.